-Section 12 would authorize the Division to produce an Alpha Phi Alpha Fraternity special registration plate.
-This would be a reauthorization of a plate that was authorized previously but expired in 2016.
+Section 12.
+Authorizes the Division to produce an Alpha Phi Alpha Fraternity special registration plate.
+This is a reauthorization of a plate that was authorized previously but expired in 2016.
 This organization has now successfully completed the statutory plate development process.
-The plate would be on a full color background.
-The fee for the plate would be the regular registration fee plus \$30, with the first \$10 going to the Special Registration Plate Account and the remaining \$20 to be transferred to the Education Consortium of North Carolina, Inc. for scholarships to benefit African-American males attending accredited North Carolina colleges and universities.
+The plate is on a full color background.
+The fee for the plate is the regular registration fee plus \$30, with the first \$10 going to the Special Registration Plate Account and the remaining \$20 to be transferred to the Education Consortium of North Carolina, Inc. for scholarships to benefit African-American males attending accredited North Carolina colleges and universities.

-Section 13 would increase the fee for Wildlife Resources special registration plates from \$20 to \$30, with \$10 going to the Special Registration Plate Account and the remaining \$20 to be transferred to the Wildlife Conservation Account established by G.S.
+Section 13.
+Increases the fee for Wildlife Resources special registration plates from \$20 to \$30, with \$10 going to the Special Registration Plate Account and the remaining \$20 to be transferred to the Wildlife Conservation Account established by G.S.
 143-247.2, which may be used to manage or protect wildlife species that are endangered, to manage or protect nongame wildlife species, and to administer and enforce nongame wildlife programs.

-Section 14 would increase the fee for the International Association of Fire Fighters special registration plate from \$10 to \$20, with the first \$10 going to the Special Registration Plate Account and the remaining \$10 to be transferred to the Professional Firefighters of North Carolina Charitable Fund.
-Section 14.5 would clarify that the minimum 500 application requirement for a full color background special registration plate does not apply to the Order of the Long Leaf Pine plate.
+Section 14.
+Increases the fee for the International Association of Fire Fighters special registration plate from \$10 to \$20, with the first \$10 going to the Special Registration Plate Account and the remaining \$10 to be transferred to the Professional Firefighters of North Carolina Charitable Fund.

+Section 14.5.
+Clarifies that the minimum 500 application requirement for a full-color background special registration plate does not apply to the Order of the Long Leaf Pine plate.